-Quarterbacks adapting to new system under Colletto By BRIAN REINTHALER Assistant Sports Editor A great number of things have happened to the Notre Dame football program since USC kicker Rodney Sermons split the uprights in overtime to end 13 consecutive years of Trojan frustration at the hands of the Irish.
-Among the many transitions and adjustments is a more open and balanced attack which has captured the excitement of every player on the offensive side of the ball.
+Quarterbacks adapting to new system under Colletto By BRIAN REINTHALER Assistant Sports Editor

+A great number of things have happened to the Notre Dame football program since USC kicker Rodney Sermons split the uprights in overtime to end 13 consecutive years of Trojan frustration at the hands of the Irish.
+Among the many transitions and adjustments is a more open and balanced attack which has captured the first taste of the new system and to this point, there are certainly no complaints.
+Each of the three has expressed satisfaction with the ideas of new offensive coordinator Jim Colletto.
+"Colletto is a brain," said rising sophomore Eric Chappell in praise of the passing schemes that the new coach has brought to the offense. "(The attack) is a lot like Florida's.
+Although Steve Spurrier's offense may not exactly be the blueprint that Davie, Colletto, and first-year quarterbacks coach Mike Sanford are looking to follow, it is clear that the quarterbacks will have a much greater opportunity to display excitement of every player on the offen-sive side of the ball.
 And there is no group of players that are more pleased than the Irish field generals.
-During spring practice, the quarterbacks have been presented with their Spring Football The Observer will be profiling first taste of the new system and to this point, there are certainly no complaints.
-Each of the three has expressed satisfaction with the ideas of new offensive coordinator Jim Colletto. ball handlers, but Jeannine is" battled for pride.

-"Colletto is a brain," said rising sophomore Eric Chappell in praise of the passing schemes that the new coach has brought to the offense. "(The attack) is a lot like Florida's.'

-Although Steve Spurrier's offense may not exactly be the blueprint that Davie, Colletto, and first-year quarterbacks coach Mike Sanford are looking to follow, it is clear that the quarterbacks will have a much greater opportunity to display

-see QBs / page 13
+During spring practice, the quarterbacks have been presented with their see QBs / page 13 vs. Indiana Tech Today, 5 p.m.

-Running Backs Tight Ends

-Quarterbacks

-Ron Powlus
+M

+MC

-Under the tutelage of new quarterback coach Mike Sanford, sophomore quarterback Jarious Jackson is developing into much more than just an option quarterback.
+Under the tutelage of new quarterback coach Mike Sanford, sophomore quarterback Jarious Jackson is developing into much more than just an option quarterback

-a different aspect of the Notre Dame football team each day this week.

-Monday

-Tuesday

-Thursday

-☐ Friday

-vs. Indiana Tech Today, 5 p.m.

-■ Wednesday Coaches

 at Big East Championship April 17-20

 at Big East Championship April 17-20

-vs. Valparaiso Today, 4 p.m.
+Today, 4 p.m.
 Men's vs. Air Force Thursday, 3 p.m.